awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-setting-signed-cookie-canned-policy.md

 For more information, see [Specifying the AWS Accounts That Can Create Signed URLs and Signed Cookies \(Trusted Signers\)](private-content-trusted-signers.md)\.
 If you make a key pair inactive while rotating CloudFront key pairs, you must update your application to use a new active key pair for one of your trusted signers\.
 For more information about rotating key pairs, see [Rotating CloudFront Key Pairs](private-content-trusted-signers.md#private-content-rotating-key-pairs)\.

-The following example shows `Set-Cookie` headers for one signed cookie when you're using the domain name that is associated with your distribution in the URLs for your objects:
+The following example shows `Set-Cookie` headers for one signed cookie when you're using the domain name that is associated with your distribution in the URLs for your files:

 ```
 Set-Cookie: Domain=d111111abcdef8.cloudfront.net; Path=/images/*; Secure; HttpOnly; CloudFront-Expires=1426500000